 “There was nothing that could compare to that,” he said.

-He continued playing baseball until he’s drafted into the Korean War.
+He continued playing baseball until he was drafted into the Korean War.

 “In 1952, I was in the doctor’s draft and enlisted in the Army,” Brown said.
 “I was rotated to in the 45th Infantry Division in Korea where I was the doctor for an artillery battalion in the 45th division.